Two Muslim converts found guilty of murdering British soldier

 "JUSTICE SERVED"

-Further dramatic footage captured the two men trying to ambush armed police as they arrived on the scene.
-Adebolajo charged towards a police car wielding a cleaver while Adebowale waited, clutching a rusty, unloaded revolver before officers shot and wounded them.
+Further footage captured the two men trying to ambush armed police as they arrived on the scene.
+Adebolajo charged towards a police car wielding a cleaver while Adebowale waited, clutching a rusty, unloaded revolver, hoping to be shot dead and martyred but officers fired and only wounded them.

-The two men were found not guilty of the attempted murder of a police officer.
+The two men were found not guilty of the attempted murder of a police officer on Thursday.

 During the trial, the pair never denied killing Rigby but Adebolajo argued the act should not be considered murder but an act of war - a war for Allah in response to Britain's foreign policy and Western wars in nations such as Iraq and Afghanistan.